CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93, EXPIRED: 7-22-99

-Mhp 203.03 Limitations.
-A motion to change time shall not be filed within 3 days of the event in question.
+Mhp 204.03 Limitations.
+Except in the case of an unforeseeable emergency, a motion to change time shall not be filed within 7 days of the event in question.

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93, EXPIRED: 7-22-99